jzavorskas/LSTM/README.md

 # LSTM
-Companion code for biorxiv preprint to be posted by 2/14/25.
+Companion code for biorxiv preprint and ACS Omega manuscript in review "ao-2025-11599".